isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

 - November_: Run an R (or python) script in batch mode using dsub on the google cloud.

-- October_: Using plotly for visualziation in Shiny apps.
+- October_: Using plotly for visualization in Shiny apps.
 We implement an interatictive heatmap using heatmaply

 - September_: We implement a new statistical test in BigQuery: the one-way ANOVA.